Gender Pay Gap Report

 The quartile breakdown shows the proportion of male and female employees in four pay bands.
 The bands are determined by ranking employees from highest to lowest paid and then dividing into four equal parts (‘quartiles’).
 A percentage figure is then worked out.

-For the snapshot date of March 2022 the Upper and Lower Middle Quartiles contained 92 employees and the Upper Middle and Lower Quartile contained 93 employees.
-So Upper Quartile contains the 92 highest paid employees (as defined by the guidance) and the Lower Quartile the 93 lowest paid.
+For the snapshot date of March 2024, the Upper Quartile contained 104 employees and the Upper Middle, Lower Middle and Lower Quartile contained 105 employees.
+So Upper Quartile contains the 104 highest paid employees (as defined by the guidance) and the Lower Quartile the 105 lowest paid.
 To note, however, that due to the way the quartiles are determined it is possible that employees on the same rate of hourly pay may be in different quartiles (care is given however to consider gender balance in this instance).

 Quartile Breakdown Male Female